 Who can apply?

 All Alberta educators certified to teach in Alberta can apply!

 - be currently employed by a Grade K to 12 school or school board

 - be in a role that works with a classroom of students

 - have the full support of your school or school board

 How do you win?

 We encourage you to think BIG and think outside the box.
-We're looking for the most creative, most impactful proposals that allow students to lead the charge and create amazing results for their classroom and community.
-We're looking for problem solvers, big thinkers, risk takers, and science lovers to push the boundaries of what education can look like in Alberta classrooms.
+We're looking for creative, high-impact proposals that allow students to lead the charge and create amazing results for their classroom and community.